mjmortega/Industrial_IoT/README.md

 **Enhanced (Binary Flags)**: The dataset enriched with new binary features indicating if a specific sensor reading is applicable to that machine (e.g., `has_laser`, `has_hydraulics`).

+### **Key Findings**
+- Both XGBoost and LightGBM achieve a balanced accuracy ≈ 0.82 (LightGBM slightly higher), indicating strong overall ability to discriminate between failure / non-failure.
+- Similar performance on the baseline (original missing values) and enhanced (binary applicability flags) datasets suggests both tree models handle the dataset's missingness well without heavy preprocessing.
+- Models were trained with simple configs (e.g., max_depth=6).
+Reported performance is promising but likely improvable with tuning and careful validation.

+### **Recommendations**
+- Prioritize recall (sensitivity) and precision for the failure class, plus PR-AUC and confusion-matrix cost analysis because missing a true failure is far more costly than a false positive.
+- Instead of relying only on binary applicability flags, run experiments that impute missing sensor values.
+- Run grid/random search or Bayesian optimization (e.g., Optuna) over key hyperparameters (learning rate, num_leaves/estimators, max_depth).

 ## **Project 2: Remaining Useful Life (RUL) Regression**
 ### **Objective**
 The goal of this module is to predict the exact ***Remaining Useful Life (RUL)*** of equipment in days.
 This allows for long-term resource planning and inventory management.